Opetushallitus/oti/README.md

 This will create files for local configuration, and prep your system for the project.

+### Configuration

+The application uses [Duct framework](https://github.com/duct-framework/duct) which is based on [Component framework](https://github.com/stuartsierra/component).
+This means, that the application configuration and component dependencies are managed in external edn files.

+The main configuration file is /resources/oti/system.edn.
+This contains configuration shared by all environments.
+This configuration is augmented (and overwritten) by environment specific config files.
+For local development environment these include /dev/resources/dev.edn and /dev/resources/local.edn (which is ignored by git).

+Server configuration is created during deploy by filling the variables in the Ansible template /oph-configuration/config.edn.template.

+URLs for accessing other OPH services are stored in /resources/oti/oti_url.properties.

 ### Environment

 To begin developing, start with a REPL.